Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/share-config.md

 |share-documentlibrary-config.xml|Default configuration for the document library, my files, shared files and repository pages.|`classpath:alfresco`|
 |share-workflow-config.xml|Default configuration file for the Alfresco Process Services Workflow forms.|`classpath:alfresco`|

->**Note:** Usually, once you have changed a configuration file, you will need to restart Alfresco Content Services for the changes to take effect.
+>**Note:** Usually, once you have changed a configuration file, you will need to restart Content Services for the changes to take effect.

 ## Setting minimum length for username and password